What your child learns at early learning services

-At their ECE service or kōhanga reo your child will learn skills that will consolidate and build on what they have already learned at home.
+At their early learning service or kōhanga reo your child will learn skills that will consolidate and build on what they have already learned at home.

 - What will my child learn?